edubart/nelua-lang/docs/pages/libraries.md

 Returns the sub span that starts at `i` (inclusive) and continues until `j` (exclusive).
 Both `i` and `j` must be in the span bounds and the expression `i <= j` must be true.

-*Remarks*: When using the GC the sub span will not hold reference of the original span data, thus if you don't hold the original reference somewhere you will have a dangling reference.
+*Remarks*: When using the GC the sub span will not hold reference to the original span data, thus if you don't hold the original reference somewhere you will have a dangling reference.

 ### spanT:__atindex